 Where should I sit?

-Saint Mark’s has two sections of pews and two sections of chairs, as well as bench seating along the side walls.
+Saint Mark’s has two sections of pews and two sections of chairs, as well as bench seating along the walls.
 Sit wherever you are comfortable, or ask an usher for guidance.
 Make yourself at home.
-By the north wall (to the right) there is a rug where small children are welcome to sprawl out and explore the “children’s bag” available from the ushers.
-Parents can sit on the benches nearby.
+By the south wall (to the left) there is a rug where small children are welcome to move around and play quietly, if desired.
+Parents can sit on the chairs or benches nearby.